sybrew/the-seo-framework/readme.txt

 TODO process changelog https://github.com/sybrew/the-seo-framework/compare/64b64e28e534304ee7e1bea65b25e8ec46241f85...master

-TODO make output_pixel_counter_wrap et alia auto-bind to inputs?
-	-> Will this work with quick/bulk-edit?

 TODO PTA robots: default noindex when set for post type or when no posts are found for the type.